 A price had to be paid.

-…without the shedding of blood there is no forgiveness.”
+“…without the shedding of blood there is no forgiveness.”
 Hebrews 9:22

 God doesn’t just cancel tickets.
 Blood must be shed.
 Why?
 Because he demands justice be done.
 Like we long for justice to be done.
 You can’t watch Taken with Liam Neeson without wanting the bad guy to get it.
 Justice is wired into our DNA.